jwl-7/c0de_gr1nd/python_explanations/is_string_permutable_to_palindrome.md

 # Test for Palindromic Permutations
-Write a program to test whether the letters forming a string can be permuted to form a palindrome.
+Given a string of letters, determine whether or not the letters can be arranged to form a palindrome.

 ## Examples
 ```